ezhong0/aiassistant/SLACK_AI_PROMPTS.md

 ---

 **Remember: Your existing architecture is 70% of the solution.
-These prompts help you add the Slack interface layer while maintaining your proven patterns and quality standards.**
+These prompts help you add the Slack interface layer while maintaining your proven patterns and quality standards.
+The same architecture can support future web interfaces when you're ready to expand.**

 ---